DxO PureRAW offers three types of photo processing:

 - One image: Click on the image.

-- The installed DxO Optics Modules are kept as well.
+- Installed DxO Optics Modules are kept.

 Processing photos (standalone mode)